khunpanya/SqlPlace/README.md

 - [Advance](#advance)
     - [Parameter info](#parameter-info)
     - [Other DB Providers](#other-db-providers)

+# What is SqlPlace
+- Kind of SQL query composer.
+Base on ADO.NET technology.
+- Encourage you to write "real" SQL query by its nature structure.
+- Help you parameterize query with less code.
+Also free you from parameter ordering hassle.
+- Help you compose complex query using statement template.
+- Help you dynamically generate query from data list.
+- Does not help you switch among SQL dialects.
+You have to decide one.
+- Good for making SQL for dynamic CRUDs, WHERE-IN clause, nested query, MERGE query, PIVOT query, etc.
+- Micro ORM is included, though is not the focus.

 # Basic usage
 Use **SqlPlace.SqlStatement** class to compose SQL and construct ADO.NET DbCommand.